video

 Well done.

-So hopefully you spotted they're both correct as there are an infinite number of ways to write a calculation using the distributive law.
+So hopefully, you spotted they're both correct, as there are an infinite number of ways to write a calculation using the distributive law.

-Laura's approach is a really nice approach; 4 multiplied by 8 add 12 multiplied by 6, subtract the 10 multiplied by 4.
+Four multiplied by eight, add 12 multiplied by six, subtract the 10 multiplied by four.

-So she's looked at the 8 and split it into 2 multiply by 4, she's looked at the 12 and split it into 4 multiplied by 3, and she's left the 10 multiply by 4.
+She's looked at the 12 and split it into four multiplied by three, and she's left the 10 multiplied by four.

-Sofia recognises 120 add 24 is the same as 4 times, brackets, 30 add 6, and she works this out to be 4 times 36, which is 144.
+Sophia recognises 120 add 24 is the same as four times brackets 30 add six, and she works this out to be four times 36, which is 144.

 So now let's have a look at another check question.